 Q. What happens if I hurt myself during my volunteering?

 A. One of the benefits of registering as a volunteer with Volunteer South West is that all of the organisations we refer people to for volunteering have volunteer insurance.
-This means, as a registered volunteer you will be covered while undertaking your volunteering work, by the organisation you are working for.
+This insurance covers accidental injury or death, resulting from involvement in AUTHORISED volunteer activities and may cover the payment of weekly benefits while engaged in various voluntary activities.

 Q. What if I don’t like my new volunteering role?